Freedom in Kyrgyzstan – From Kara Balta to Bishkek

 Osh bazaar – a typical Silk Road market

-Osh Bazaar is a huge market made of narrow streets (streets that are not real roads, but consist of the stalls) in which it is easy to get lost.
-There are tons of spices, dryied fruit, doubious fish and meat, everything you expect from a Central Asia market.
+Osh Bazaar is a huge market made of narrow streets (streets that are no real roads but consist of the stalls) in which it is easy to get lost.
+There are tons of spices, dried fruit, dubious fish and meat, everything you expect from a Central Asia market.

-This is also a great place to buy souvenirs, like Kalpak (Kyrgyz hat), Shirdak (felt “carpets”), kyrgyz traditional clothes and musical instrument, such as Komuz (small 3-strings lute) and Temir-Komuz (jew harp or mouth harp).
+This is also a great place to buy souvenirs, like Kalpak (Kyrgyz hat), Shirdak (felt “carpets”), Kyrgyz traditional clothes, and musical instruments, such as Komuz (small 3-strings lute) and Temir-Komuz (jew harp or mouth harp).